-As countries scale up HIV services, it is important to monitor whether people are diagnosed at an earlier stage and what percentage of the people are still diagnosed at a late stage.
+As countries scale up HIV services, it is important to monitor whether people are diagnosed at an earlier stage and what percentage of the people living with HIV are still diagnosed at a late stage.
 Late diagnosis is detrimental to people’s health, and those with low CD4 counts are more likely to transmit the virus.

-- Numbers of adults living with HIV with an initial CD4 cell count <200 cells/mm3 at the time of diagnosis, and number of children living with HIV, by age, with an initial CD4 cell count of:
+- Numbers of adults living with HIV with an initial CD4 cell count <200 cells/mm3 at the time of diagnosis, and number of children living with HIV, by age, with an initial CD4 cell count or percentage of:

 - Numbers of adults (15 years and older) living with HIV with an initial CD4 cell count <350 cells/mm3 at the time of diagnosis.

 - 0–14 years (disaggregated by ages 12-35 months, 36-59 months and 5-14 years) for children, and 15 years and older by sex (men and women) for adults.

 This indicator may not distinguish between people given a late diagnosis and those who arrived late for care and treatment in a setting where CD4 testing is available, and so accessed CD4 testing later than one month after their initial HIV diagnosis.
 Differentiating these two situations requires knowing the diagnosis date and the date of the initial CD4 lymphocyte count.
 Dates differing by more than one month may indicate a delay in being linked to care, although it is possible that late diagnosis and late linkage to care may occur in the same person.
 Previous HIV testing history and clinical records should be reviewed to the extent possible to exclude counting people who were previously diagnosed at some earlier date and are only seeking a second or confirmatory diagnosis later.
 Finally, this indicator may not include all individuals diagnosed during the reporting period if there are substantial reporting delays in the diagnosis data or CD4 count test result.